feross/yt-player/README.md

 ## Why this package?

 Most of the existing YouTube API packages on npm are incomplete or overcomplicated.
+Try to keep things simple.
+Less is more.

 ### Features